 However, logistics has become relatively complex in the e-commerce sector in recent years, especially with the rise of Amazon Prime and its free two-day delivery.
-Your customers' expectations are shaped by this new fast delivery standard, which forces you to consolidate your supply chain.
-And to anticipate the multiple logistics issues uniques to e-commerce.
+Your customers' expectations are shaped by this new fast delivery standard, which forces you to consolidate your supply chain management.
+And to anticipate the multiple logistics issues unique to e-commerce.

 Do you already have a headache just thinking about this massive project?
 No worries!
 In this article, we'll take a deep dive into how e-commerce logistics work.
 But also, to understand how to offer the best shipping options to your customers!

-The icing on the cake: you'll also discover why outsourcing this part of your business has become commonplace for e-tailers.
-But first, let's get back to the basics of this complex topic…
+The icing on the cake: you'll also discover why outsourcing your logistics has become commonplace for e-commerce brands.
+But first, let's get back to the basics of this complex topic.

 In short, e-commerce logistics refers to the processes involved in storing and shipping your products.
-With over a billion packages shipped each year in France, it is essential to have a system in place that is efficient enough to ensure that your orders arrive on time while keeping your logistics costs under control.
+With over 160 billion packages delivered every year in the world, it is essential to have a system in place that is efficient enough to ensure that your orders arrive on time while keeping your logistics costs under control.

 E-commerce logistics covers a wide range of events and elements: the supply chain starts when your manufacturer's inventory is transported, and ends when your products arrive at the customer's destination.

 But beyond transportation issues, logistics management is one of the most critical elements of your business.
-This includes tracking your inventory and orders to ensure that you have adequate stock in a distribution center near your customer.
+This includes tracking your inventory and stock level.
+You have to ensure that you have the needed amount of finished goods ready in a distribution centre near your customer available for fulfilment.
 This is a prerequisite for meeting sustained demand, even during busy holiday seasons or sales periods.

-Any shortfall (in terms of both communication and execution) in your supply chain will hurt the customer experience.
+Any shortfall (for both communication and execution) in your supply chain will hurt the customer experience.
 And unfortunately, that can quickly impact your revenue...